-Later that day, I had a flashback to my martial arts days, when a part of my job was to talk about setting goals, and breaking them down into measurable steps.
-In the spur of the moment, I had forgotten my own advice.
-So today, I reworked my Instagram/New Year’s resolutions into three styles that work: the Detailed List, the Planned List and the One Word Resolution.
+Later that day, I had a flashback to my martial arts days, when a part of my job was to talk about setting goals and breaking them down into measurable steps.
+So I reworked my vague New Year’s resolutions into three styles that work: the Detailed List, the Planned List, and the One Word Resolution.
 You can choose, one, two or all three.

 The Detailed List

-In any case, if you’re not planning jumping on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
-For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose, since you never know if you’ll start a new trend).
+In any case, if you’re not planning to jump on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
+For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose since you never know if you’ll start a new trend).

 This one is much more specific and easy to track.